 Finally, per the Tampa Bay Times, Walt Disney World representatives have indicated that Star Wars: Rise of the Resistance is expected to allow reservations via Virtual Queue through the next few weeks; it will then accept FastPasses and have a standby line.

 Of course, “expected to” is the operative language here.
 We have enough experience covering Disney to know those wiggle words when we see them.
 Expectations change, and it thus shouldn’t be surprising to see the Virtual Queue used for more or less time than the next few weeks.

-That’s the ‘case’ for my belief that Star Wars: Rise of the Resistance will use the virtual queue at least until 2020 Walt Disney World Marathon Weekend.
+That’s the ‘case’ for my belief that Star Wars: Rise of the Resistance will use the virtual queue at least until at least March 2020.
 In the interest of full disclosure, prior to the opening of Galaxy’s Edge at Disneyland opening, I also predicted the park would “deplete its daily supply of boarding passes by 10 am” every day for the entire summer.
 In actuality, the land used the virtual queue once for like two hours…

 To use the virtual boarding pass for Star Wars: Rise of the Resistance, download the My Disney Experience app before arriving at Walt Disney World and be sure you’re updated to the most current version.
 Functionality for the Star Wars: Rise of the Resistance virtual queue and boarding pass system was actually added to the app code this summer, so if you’ve updated in the last few months, you’re good.
 (If you don’t have a smart phone, see the Guest Experience Team at the front of DHS, and they can assign you to a boarding group.)